Advaya24/bankmachine_simulation/phase1/README.txt

 NOTE: If the deposit goes through, the contents of deposits.txt will be erased (for the sake of previous users' privacy).

+## Sidenotes

+FileManager.main should never be run (it was created by us for testing purposes).